Leonardville, Namibia: History

+Geography

+Leonardville is situated on the ephemeral Nossob River in the south-western corner of the Omaheke Region.

+The place normally receives an annual average rainfall of 236 mm, although in the 2010/2011 rainy season 530 mm were measured.

 People

 Despite the encroachment of Tswana, Orlams, and Boers, there is still a considerable San population.
 Of the estimated 500 remaining Taa speakers in Namibia, over 50 reside in Leonardville.

+Economy and infrastructure

+The C20 regional road leads past Leonardville.

+The main economic activity in the area is cattle farming.

+Headspring Investments, the Namibian subsidiary of Uranium One, which in turn is owned by the Russian Rosatom, was prospecting for Uranium in the area and had opened an office in the village.
+Prospecting activities came to a halt in 2022 when government banned in situ mining and exploration drilling in or near important aquifers.

 Politics

 Leonardville is governed by a village council that has five seats.

 In the 2010 local election in the village, the ruling SWAPO party won three of the five seats on the village's local council.
 The Rally for Democracy and Progress (RDP) and the National Unity Democratic Organisation (NUDO) each won a single seat.
 The 2015 local authority election ended with the same result, three seats for SWAPO, and one each for NUDO and RDP.
 SWAPO also won the 2020 local authority election with 336 votes and three village council seats.
 One seat each went to the Landless People's Movement (LPM, a new party registered in 2018, 151 votes) and NUDO (60 votes).